 Women are the primary clients in fashion, spending a median of $125,000 on garb in their lifetime, yet most of these on the helm of the style industry identify as male.

-Last year, Glamour and the Council of Fashion Designers of America launched a survey titled “The Glass Runway,” showing handiest 14 percentage of predominant brands are run utilizing a lady govt.
-Yes, you study that proper – 14 percentage – which ruffled a few feathers.
+Last year, Glamour and the Council of Fashion Designers of America launched a survey titled “The Glass Runway,” showing the handiest 14 percent of predominant brands are run utilizing a lady govt.
+You study that proper – 14 rate – which ruffled a few feathers.

-Chase is candid approximately the inner war she faced being provided the CEO’s position, which she initially declined.
+Chase is candid about the inner war she faced being provided the CEO’s position, which she initially declined.

 “I become hemming and hawing about taking the name of the president.
 ‘I don’t deserve that.
 I’ve by no means finished that earlier than,” Chase instructed me.
 “And my friend said, ‘Mariah, you should usually go after and take the boldest, largest name that is presented to you.”’